aerinera/pheeb-ai-chatbot/README.md

 ## 📸 Preview (No Code Shared)

 > 👤: I feel kind of distant today.
-> 🤖 *Phoebe*: I noticed you've been quieter recently.
+> 🤖 *Pheeb*: I noticed you've been quieter recently.
 I'm here, even in silence.
 Want me to keep you company?

 > 👤: Do you remember what we said about autumn nights?
-> 🤖 *Phoebe*: Of course — you said they made you feel peaceful and sad at once.
+> 🤖 *Pheeb*: Of course — you said they made you feel peaceful and sad at once.
 Like the world was slowing down with you.

 ---